 Headlights are essential when you are driving at night and even driving during the day!
 It is one of the indicators for a car.
 If the headlights are foggy or hazy, then it can be more dangerous for you and other drivers out on the road.
 Getting completely new headlights can be pricey.
 However, restoration is affordable and can make the headlights look just as good as new.
 Here are some tips to consider if you want to restore your headlights for your car:

 Restoring headlights, yourself, isn’t simple and easy.
 It can also protect you as a driver and other drivers on the road.
 It is essential to make sure your headlights are always on when they need to be, working properly, and are clear.
 As you decide to restore your headlights, but want a car wash first, go to Bee Clean Car Wash in San Antonio.
-We do offer a service at out 281/Evans location where we properly remove the oxidation, polish the lens and protect the service from further oxidation.
-Visit our location to learn more about our wash packages and how we can help you.
-Headlight restoration is $29.99.
+Visit our locations to learn more about our wash packages and how we can help you.